xrtvann/storify-static-web/README.md

 # Storify - Your Digital Marketplace

 Storify is a modern, responsive static web project for an e-commerce platform.
 It features a clean UI, mobile-first design, and interactive sidebars for navigation and shopping cart functionality.
-This project is built with Tailwind CSS and vanilla JavaScript, making it easy to customize and extend.
+This project is built with Tailwind CSS and vanilla JavaScript, making it easy to customize and extend. and more

 ## Features